 Developing Vessel Regulations and Minimizing Whale Watching Harassment

 NOAA Fisheries supports responsible viewing of marine mammals in the wild and has adopted a guideline to observe all marine mammals from a safe distance of at least 100 yards by sea or land.

-We have also taken steps to reduce threats to killer whales by regulating how close a vessel may get to the species in Washington State.
-This reduces disturbance to the animal and the potential for negative interaction.
-These regulations make it illegal to:
+NOAA Fisheries and Washington State have also taken steps to reduce threats to killer whales by regulating how close a vessel may get to the species in Washington State waters.
+This reduces disturbance to the animals and the potential for negative interactions.
+The federal regulations make it illegal to:

 Overseeing Marine Mammal Health and Stranding Response

 All marine mammals, including killer whales, are protected in the United States under the MMPA.
-One population of killer whale—the Southern Resident—is listed as endangered under the ESA.
+Southern Residents are listed as endangered under the ESA.